LoneStarCoder/lonestarcoder.github.io/blog/install_simple_postfix_relay_on_redhat.md

 * This is NOT a Secure Server.
 It is an open relay that will receive an email from anywhere and send it to anywhere.
 * This guide assumes you already have an upstream smart host or server that the relay is going to send email to.
 * If you do not, follow the instructions to create a simple IIS SMTP Windows Server, or just create your own, or just Google.
 Or don't create anything, you can still validate Postfix works without it.
+* This is a primer.
+There might be a part 2 around securing and additonal configuration.

 ## This server is designed to demonstrate:
 * The Simplest Possible postfix relay configuration for someone who has never installed it.